-- Your services (including medical care, services, supplies, and equipment) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from an in-network provider.
+- Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a network provider.
 In most cases, care you receive from an out-of-network provider will not be covered.
-Chapter 3 provides more information about requirements for using in-network providers and the situations when we will cover services from an out-of-network provider. - You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other in-network provider gets approval in advance (sometimes called "prior authorization") from us.
+Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-of-network provider. - You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
 Covered services that need approval in advance are marked in the Medical Benefits Chart in bold.